dogmandcl/ThreejsWizard/README.md

    threewzrd start
    ```

-3. Enter your API key when prompted (it will be saved securely for future sessions)
+3. Enter your API key when prompted (it can be saved locally and securely for future sessions if requested)

 4. Describe what you want to build:
    ```